Easy Sourdough Discard Focaccia Recipe

-Quick and easy sourdough discard focaccia bread is a thin, Italian bread that’s light and airy with a lightly crispy crust.
+Quick and easy sourdough discard focaccia bread recipe makes a thin, Italian bread that’s light and airy with a lightly crispy crust.
 Made with sourdough discard, this high-hydration dough produces focaccia with a chewy crumb and a soft and pillowy middle.
-It makes for an easy appetizer, side dish, or over the top sandwiches.
+It makes for an easy appetizer, side dish, or over-the-top sandwiches.

 This sourdough discard focaccia bread boasts the same great flavor of sourdough focaccia, but with made in a fraction of the time.
 While I always love sourdough focaccia with its long ferment, sometimes I find myself short on time and need a quick and easy recipe.